bmancini55/building-lightning/src/app2/intro.md

 # Goal of the Application

-This application is going to use the Lightning Network to create a virtual game of "king of the hill".
-In this game someone become the leader by paying an invoice.
+We're going to create a self-contained application that relies on the invoice database in our Lightning Network node.
+We're going to use the Lightning Network and invoices to create a virtual game of "king of the hill".
+To play the game, someone becomes the leader by paying an invoice.
 Someone else can be the new leader by paying an invoice for more than the last leader.
 The neat thing is that we'll do this in a way that any leader along the way can cryptographically prove they paid to be the leader.
+In a sense, this application will act as a simple provenance chain for a "digital right" using invoices.

 We'll get into the details of the application as we go, but we'll show what the game looks like from the perspective of Bob, who wants to become the first leader.

 ![Initial App](/images/ch2_app_01.png)

-If Bob wants to become the leader he can do by digitally signing a message the application requires to become the new leader.
+If Bob wants to become the leader he digitally signs the message `0000000000000000000000000000000000000000000000000000000000000001` provided by the application using his Lightning Network node.
 ![Bob Signs](/images/ch2_app_02.png)

+Note: In Polar we can open a terminal to do this by right-clicking on the node and selecting "Launch Terminal".
+With c-lightning, you can use the command `signmessage`.
+It will return a signature in hex and zbase32 formats.
+To simplify our application we'll use the zbase32 format since LND only interprets signatures in this format.

-Bob then provides his signature to the application.
-The server (run by Alice) creates an invoice on Alice's node that is specific to Bob and returns the invoice to Bob via the user interface.
+Now that Bob has his signature, he provides the signature to the application in the user interface.
+The server (run by Alice) creates an invoice using Alice's Lightning Network node.
+This invoice is specific to Bob.
+Alice's server returns the invoice to Bob via the user interface.

 ![Bob Invoice](/images/ch2_app_03.png)